 stronger dollar doesn't bode well for crude prices," said Nunan.

 U.S. commercial crude oil inventories likely rose 2.2

 million barrels in the week ended Jan.
-3 after a near-record
+3 after near-record

-five-week decline, a preliminary Reuters poll of analysts showed
+five-week declines, a preliminary Reuters poll of analysts

 than 30 million barrels - the biggest such decline since 1990 -

 as Gulf Coast refiners drew down stocks to minimize year-end